-Your always-updated, one-stop resource for the most current official social media network logos.
+Your always-updated, one-stop resource for the most current social media logos for the most popular social networks.

 As social networks grow from bootstrapped tech start-ups to a thriving social platform, they’re bound to undergo some logo changes.
 I have a particular sensitivity to when these social media logos change because branding is one of the things I do for a living.

 When I see someone use a social media logo that is out-dated, or worse— a cheap knock-off of an official logo, it really bothers me.
 It not only hurts my eyes, it gives the impression that the individual using it either doesn’t know better (they’re not paying attention to what they’re talking about) or they don’t know the importance of using credible visuals.

 So as a public service, I’ve decided to keep an updated list of the top social networks logos along with some visual assets that you can freely use to your heart’s content.

 Just here for the free downloadable goods?
 Skip to the download

 Why Am I So Obsessed With Accurate Social Media Logos?

 You may have already read my post on Icontastrophes or maybe even seen my Social Media Icon set that was created for this same purpose.
 But really it’s more than just an obsessive personal preference.

 First, let’s talk about why it most benefits you to use the most up-to-date versions of social media logos.

 Accuracy = Credibility